lindsay-stevens/openclinica_scripts/sqldatamart/README.md

     (ensure that server/firewall accepts connections accordingly)

 ###If the OpenClinica schema has changed since 3.1.4.1
-03. generate new script for report_02
+03. generate new script for report_02.
+    this creates a function which can be used to generate a script with new CREATE FOREIGN TABLE statements (as per build script 02).
+See the script comments for parameters and example usage.
-04. generate new script for report_04
+04. generate new script for report_04.
+    this generates a script with new CREATE INDEX statements (as per build script 04).

 ##On OpenClinica report db:
 00. configure and run the setup bat file. this runs steps 01 to 11 below. options are: